× back

 1. Row Dominance:

-If all the values in one row (say Row k) are less than or equal to the values in another row (say Row r), then Row k is dominated by Row r and can be ignored.
+Compare two rows.
+If one row (e.g., Row k) has values that are greater than or equal to the corresponding values in another row (e.g., Row r), then Row k is dominated by Row r.
+The dominated row (k) can be removed since it will never lead to a better outcome.

 2. Column Dominance:

-If all the values in one column (say Column k) are greater than or equal to the values in another column (say Column r), then Column k is dominated by Column r and can be ignored.
+Compare two columns.
+If one column (e.g., Column k) has values that are less than or equal to the corresponding values in another column (e.g., Column r), then Column k is dominated by Column r.
+The dominated column (k) can be removed as it always gives worse payoffs.

 3. Reducing the Payoff Matrix: